 There will be minimal waste or surplus material produced during the period of the activity.
-As the synthetic field is to be built above the existing ground level, no waste will be generated by the site in this regard.
-Further, any excess material associated with the construction of the synthetic field (e.g. installation of shock pads, synthetic carpet etc.) will be taken way by the contractor to be used on another site or recycled.
+As the half sized synthetic field and amenities building is to be built above the existing ground level, no waste will be generated by the site in this regard.
+Further, any excess material associated with the construction of the half sized synthetic field (e.g. installation of shock pads, synthetic carpet etc.) will be taken away by the contractor to be used on another site or recycled.